MikeCarbone/deco-server/text.md

+QUESTIONS:

+- Making endpoint executions usable outside endpoint context

+  - What if we want to call them as functions without sending stuff?
+For internal use / AI

+- Handling multi-user installs

+  - We allow per-user apps, but we don't have per-user installs folder
+  - How do we handle different versions?
+    - One version per server so all users work with the same version
+    - Server admin manages upgrades

+- Why do we have per-user apps?
+  - What if one user wants to use X but another user does not
+  - Handle route permissions, like exposing public / private endpoints per-user

+3rd Party Permissions vs. Installed App Permissions

+- 3rd party can come from anywhere -- other servers, other people, apps, websites...
+- Installed app permissions comes from installed apps and populates the env interface

 We're building the most powerful AI assistant network in the world.

 The next era of personal computing hinges on seamlessly integrating AI into our daily lives.
 The introduction of ChatGPT marked a turning point, altering our expectations of what computers can achieve.
 Today, existing tools fall short with limited access to cross-app information.
 An advanced personal AI depends on seamless bidirectional interactivity across apps.